equinor/api-strategy/docs/strategy-draft.md

 - Provides self service mechanisms for API client developers to gain access to APIs
 - _All_ private and public APIs shall be listed in the API Portal.
 Limited and partner APIs may be listed if needed.
 - Provides configurable visibility of APIs
-  - Limited APIs - if listed in the API portal - should only be visible to relevant client developers
+  - App-private APIs - if listed in the API portal - should only be visible to relevant client developers
   - Private APIs should be visible to everyone in Equinor (i.e. to all users in Equinor AD)
   - Partner APIs may have public or limited visibility, depending on the need for the particular API
-  - Public APIs should be visible to everyone internal and externally
+  - Public APIs should be visible to everyone internally and externally

 The API portal should provide the following information about each API: